 - Limited Liability Partnership (LLP), informally known as a corporation.
 Investment sums that are invested by an investor, in such formats, are limited to the company’s shares.

 How To Set Up A Business/Company In India

-Incorporation Procedure of a private limited company is governed as per Companies Act 2013 and can be explained through the following steps:
+Efficiently incorporate a company in India with the help of our expert team and make your business launch a hassle-free experience.
+The incorporation procedure of a private limited company, specifically for US Company incorporation in India, is governed as per Companies Act 2013 and can be explained through the following steps:

 - The main object of the company